Suacett/gradeappv3/README.md

 Authors

-Tom Baldwin - Initial work - TomBaldwin Brock Vandenbergh - Backend stuff - BrockVandenbergh Ben Cartland - Managing the project and docs - BenCartland License
+Tom Baldwin - Initial work - TomBaldwin
+Brock Vandenbergh - Backend stuff
+Ben Cartland - Managing the project and docs

 This project is under the MIT License - see the LICENSE.md file for details.